We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 At last count, there were over 300 mental health-related apps in the app stores.
 With this many, how do you choose?
 How do they differ from each other, and do they actually help?
 Most importantly, how do we know which ones are safe?

-On today’s episode, we discuss mental health apps with clinical psychologist, Dr. Nathaan Demers, and digital health marketer, Joe Conrad, who created the mental health app Nod.
+On today’s episode, we discuss mental health apps with clinical psychologist, Dr. Nathaan Demers, and digital health marketer, Joe Conrad, who created the mental health app Nod at Grit Digital Health.

 Together, they explain what it takes to make an effective mental health app and how consumers can protect themselves.
 Listen Now.

 Dr. Nathaan Demers is passionate about people.
 This passion has led him to an enriching career as a clinical psychologist, filled with a number of twists and turns working across a variety of settings.
 Nathaan is an active traveler and athlete — these aspects of his life have inspired him to think beyond the traditional confines of mental healthcare.
 He strives to find innovative ways to expand the reach of mental health services to improve the lives of others.
 While Nathaan is fascinated by all areas of psychology, his passion lies within the positive psychology movement working specifically in preventive behavioral health.